vignettes/v020_datastorage.Rmd

 n2khab_data

-repository folder.
+repository directory.
 This approach has the advantage that you can store

 versions of data sources different from those in another repository